Module common

 This means, for example, that there might be output words where all strobe lanes are

-There are some limitations, and possible remedies, concerning packet length alignment, depending on if we are doing upconversion or downconversion.
+There are some limitations, and possible remedies, concerning packet length alignment, depending on if we are doing upsizing or downsizing.
 See below.

-When doing downconversion, one input beat will result in two or more output beats, depending
+When doing downsizing, one input beat will result in two or more output beats, depending

 on width configuration.
 This means that the output packet length is always aligned with the input